Milentius/JumpBlox/README.md

 # JumpBlox

-a script to make you jump like a clown in roblox, all day, while your at SCHOOL!!!!11!!1!
+a script to make you jump like a clown in roblox

 "i think my dads gone craaayyyyyyzzeee"